blakeanneberg/GoLangNotes/notes.md

   - ASCII and Unicode
     - Character coding - each character is associated with an (7) 8-Bit number ex.
 'A'=0x41 in hexidesimal
     - Unicode is 32-bit character.
 UTF-* is variable length 8-bit UTF codes are the same as ASCII
+  - Code points are unicode characters, and a Rune is a code point in Go